arangodb/arangodb/README_maintainers.md

   - unitTestPrettyPrintResults - Prints a pretty summary and writes an ASCII representation into `out/testfailures.txt` (if any errors)
   - saveToJunitXML - saves jUnit compatible XML files
-  - locateLongRunning - searches the 10 longest running tests from a testsuite
+  - locateLongRunning - searches the 10 longest running tests from a testsuite; may add comparison to `--otherFile` specified times
   - locateShortServerLife - whether the servers lifetime for the tests isn't at least 10 times as long as startup/shutdown
   - locateLongSetupTeardown - locate tests that may use a lot of time in setup/teardown
   - yaml - dumps the json file as a yaml file